 - Watson Knowledge Catalog on Cloud Pak for Data

-- The steps in Learn to discover data that resides in your data sources must be completed.
+- Completion of the steps in Learn to discover data that resides in your data sources

-This tutorial will take approximately 60 minutes to complete.
+It should take you approximately 60 minutes to complete this tutorial.

 Step 1.
 Review and update data classes, business terms, and keys for the data assets

-Navigate to the upper-left hamburger (☰) menu, expand Governance, and click on Data quality.
-Click on the tile for your data quality project HealthcareAnalysis.
+Navigate to the upper-left hamburger (☰) menu, expand Governance, and click Data quality.
+Click the tile for your HealthcareAnalysis data quality project.
 This is the project that contains the results from the automated discovery process that was performed in Learn to discover data that resides in your data sources.

-On the Data assets tab, click on PATIENTS to open the PATIENTS data asset.
+On the Data assets tab, click PATIENTS to open the PATIENTS data asset.

 Go to the Data classes tab.
-You will see that the data classes Text and UUID were identified for this column.
-Moreover, both these data classes have confidence of 100%.
-Of these, the UUID data class was detected as the data class for this column during analysis and, therefore, you can see UUID mentioned under Detected Data Class.
-The data class was correctly identified in this case, but if it is not, and if you wish to update the data class, you can use the drop-down under Selected Data Class to choose the data class you wish to assign to this column.
+You see that the data classes Text and UUID were identified for this column.
+Additionally, both of these data classes have a confidence of 100%.
+Of these, the UUID data class was detected as the data class for this column during analysis and therefore, you can see UUID mentioned under Detected Data Class.
+The data class was correctly identified in this case, but if it is not, and if you want to update the data class, you can use the drop-down menu under Selected Data Class to choose the data class you want to assign to this column.

 Go to the Governance tab.
-You can see that a number of business terms have been suggested, but none have been assigned to the ID column.
+You see that a number of business terms have been suggested, but none have been assigned to the ID column.
 This is because none of the business terms has a confidence of over 80%.
-You can click on the checkmark next to Patient ID to assign this business term to the ID column.
+You can click the checkmark next to Patient ID to assign this business term to the ID column.
 You can also use the search bar to search for terms in case they aren’t assigned or suggested.
-You can also click on the cross next to the other suggested terms to mark them as Rejected.
+Additionally, you can click the X next to the other suggested terms to mark them as Rejected.
 Marking terms as Assigned or Rejected ensures that the terms remain as assigned or rejected after any future analyses of the data.

-NOTE: While you can skip rejecting incorrectly suggested terms, as in case of this column, rejection of incorrect terms is especially important when the confidence in those terms is over 80%, as a result of which they get automatically assigned to the column.
-In these cases, rejection will ensure that the rejected terms will not be assigned to this column on future analyses even if the confidence is over 80%.
+Note: While you can skip rejecting incorrectly suggested terms, as in case of this column, rejection of incorrect terms is especially important when the confidence in those terms is over 80%, as a result of which they get automatically assigned to the column.
+In these cases, rejection ensures that the rejected terms are not assigned to this column on future analyses even if the confidence is over 80%.

-Now that the business terms have been accepted and rejected, you can repeat the steps of correcting the data class and business terms for the other columns by going into the columns using the links on the left.
+Now that the business terms have been accepted and rejected, you can repeat the steps of correcting the data classes and business terms for the other columns by going to the Columns tab in the left pane, then going to the other columns by using the links.
 Refer the PATIENTS section of the Data asset annotations file to assign data classes and business terms to the columns in the PATIENTS data asset.
-Once you have completed the steps for all the remaining columns in the PATIENTS data asset, go back to the PATIENTS data asset using the breadcrumbs at the top.
+After you have completed the steps for all of the remaining columns in the PATIENTS data asset, go back to the PATIENTS data asset by using the breadcrumb at the top.

 Go to the Keys tab.
-You can see a list of columns that were identified as candidate keys for the PATIENTS data asset.
-Check the box against the ID column and click on Mark as selected.
+You see a list of columns that were identified as candidate keys for the PATIENTS data asset.
+Check the box next to the ID column, and click Mark as selected.
 In the pop-up window, click Mark to confirm.
-This will make sure the system knows that the ID column is to be used as a primary key for the PATIENTS data asset.
-You can select the other identified candidate keys and click Mark as rejected in order to reject these keys.
-This will ensure that when you re-analyze the PATIENTS data asset in the future, the rejected keys will not be selected as candidate keys.
+This ensures that the system knows that the ID column is to be used as a primary key for the PATIENTS data asset.
+You can select the other identified candidate keys and click Mark as rejected to reject these keys.
+This ensures that when you reanalyze the PATIENTS data asset in the future, the rejected keys are not suggested as candidate keys.

-Click Done to save all the data class, business term, and key updates you have made to the PATIENTS asset, then click Analyze to re-analyze the asset based on these updates.
+Click Done to save all of the data class, business term, and key updates that you have made to the PATIENTS asset, then click Analyze to reanalyze the asset based on these updates.

 In the pop-up window, choose the checkbox for Analyze data quality, then click Analyze.

-The analysis score will now be updated.
-(NOTE: you may need to refresh the page to see the new analysis results.)
-You can see that the data classes and business terms you had assigned have been retained.
+The analysis results are updated.
+(Note: You might need to refresh the page to see the new analysis results.)
+You can see that the data classes and business terms that you had assigned have been retained.
 The ID column now shows a key icon in front of it to indicate that this is the primary key for the data asset.
-In the left panel, you can see that the Data quality score for the PATIENTS data asset has dropped.
-In the left bottom panel, where the column names are listed, you can see that the quality score for BIRTHDATE and CITY has dropped, which caused the drop in the overall quality score.
+In the left pane, the Data quality score changes for the PATIENTS asset are shown on the Details tab, and the individual quality score changes for each column are shown on the Columns tab.
+Here, you see that the quality score for BIRTHDATE has dropped, but because the delta (change) is very small, there is no significant drop in the overall quality score.

-Go back to the project using the breadcrumbs.
+Go back to the project using the breadcrumb.
 Update the data classes, business terms, and keys for the ENCOUNTERS data asset.
-(NOTE: For the extended version of this tutorial, update the governance artifacts for all 12 data assets.)
+(Note: For the extended version of this tutorial, update the governance artifacts for all 12 data assets.)
 Use the Data asset annotations file to learn which data class and business term to assign for each column of each data asset.
-The file also lists the primary keys for each data asset.
-For each data asset, perform re-analysis once the updates have been made.
+The file also lists the governance term and primary key for each data asset.
+For each data asset, perform reanalysis after the updates have been made.

 Step 2.
 Run relationship analysis to identify foreign key relationships between the data assets

 After you have selected the primary keys for your tables, you can run Relationship analysis to identify foreign key relationships between the data assets.
 In your project, go to the Relationships tab.
-Click the checkboxes against ENCOUNTERS and PATIENTS to select them, then click Run analysis.
+Click the checkboxes next to ENCOUNTERS and PATIENTS to select them, then click Run analysis.

-In the pop-up window, choose Key relationship analysis and click on Analyze.
+In the pop-up window, choose Key relationship analysis, and click Analyze.

-Wait for a minute or two for the analysis to complete.
-Click on the refresh icon to refresh the page.
-You will be able to see a chart and a table both showing the relationship between the PATIENTS and the ENCOUNTERS asset.
+Click the Refresh icon to refresh the page.
+You can see a chart and a table that both show the relationship between the PATIENTS and the ENCOUNTERS assets.

-Scroll all the way to the end of the table.
-You can see that this relationship has been set to status Selected.
-Click on the overflow menu for the record.
-You will see the options to set the status as Candidate or Rejected and the option to delete the key relationship.
-This relationship needs to be set as Selected (which it already is).
-For any other relationships you generate, you can mark them as Selected or Rejected using the options in the overflow menu.
-This will ensure that future key relationship analyses will remember what you had set.
+Scroll to the end of the table.
+You can see that this relationship has been set to a Selected status.
+Click the overflow menu for the record.
+You see the options to set the status as Candidate or Rejected and the option to delete the key relationship.
+This relationship must be set as Selected (which it already is).
+For any other relationships that you generate, you can mark them as Selected or Rejected using the options in the overflow menu.
+This ensures that future key relationship analyses remember what you set.

-NOTE: For the extended version of this tutorial, run relationship analysis between the other data assets.
-The following table lists all the foreign key relationships between all the 12 data assets in the Healthcare-Data.zip archive.
+Note: For the extended version of this tutorial, run a relationship analysis between the other data assets.
+The following table lists all of the foreign key relationships between all of the 12 data assets in the Healthcare-Data.zip file.
 Ensure that you mark these relationships as Selected and all others as Rejected.